copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-Boxer Rebellion: China, Definition Cause - HISTORY In 1900, in what became known as the Boxer Rebellion, a Chinese secret organization led an uprising in northern China against the spread of outside influences there
+Boxer Rebellion: China, Definition Cause | HISTORY In the Boxer Rebellion of 1900, a Chinese secret organization called the Society of the Righteous and Harmonious Fists led an uprising in northern China against the spread of Western and

 The Boxer Rebellion: 15 Brutal Truths Behind China’s Forgotten War The resulting conflict would leave thousands dead, cities devastated, and China forever changed Here, we uncover 15 brutal truths about the Boxer Rebellion—shedding light on this forgotten war and its enduring legacy